 What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Vision care (Medicare-covered) (continued) • For people with diabetes, screening for diabetic retinopathy is covered once per calendar year \$35 copay for Medicare- covered diabetic retinopathy screening.
-30% of the total allowed amount for Medicare-covered diabetic retinopathy screening when using your POS benefit.
-Post-Cataract: One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+30% of the total allowed amount for Medicare-covered diabetic retinopathy screening.
+Medical Vision hardware Post-Cataract: One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-Other Medical Vision Hardware: Medical vision hardware is included under the "Prosthetic devices and related supplies" section of this medical benefits chart.
-Please note: a separate cost sharing may apply if additional services are provided. \$0 copay for one pair of Medicare-covered eyeglasses or contact lenses after cataract surgery. \$10 copay, per provider per day for each PCP office visit for Medicare-covered medical vision services. \$35 copay, per provider per day for each specialist office visit for Medicare-covered medical vision services.
-30% of the total allowed amount for one pair of Medicare-covered eyeglasses or contact lenses after cataract surgery when using your POS benefit.
+Other Medical Vision Hardware: Medical vision hardware is included under the Prosthetic devices and related supplies section of this medical benefits chart.
+Please note: a separate cost sharing may apply if additional services are provided. \$0 copay for one pair of Medicare-covered eyeglasses or contact lenses after cataract surgery. \$0 copay, per provider per day for each PCP office visit for Medicare-covered medical vision services. \$35 copay, per provider per day for each specialist office visit for Medicare-covered medical vision services.
+30% of the total allowed amount for one pair of Medicare-covered eyeglasses or contact lenses after cataract surgery.
 30% of the total allowed amount, per provider per day for each PCP office visit for Medicare-covered medical vision services.
-30% of the total allowed amount, per provider per day for each specialist office visit for Medicare-covered medical vision services.
+30% of the total allowed amount, per provider per day for each specialist office visit for Medicare-covered medical vision

-What you must pay who en you get these services Services that are covered for you In-Network Point-of-Service (POS) Vision care (supplemental) In-network routine vision services are available from Vision Services Plan (VSP) Advantage network providers.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Vision care (supplemental) In-network routine vision services are available from Vision Services Plan (VSP) Advantage network providers.
 If you need help finding a VSP Advantage network provider, please call VSP at 844-820-8723.
 TTY users call 800-428-4833.
-If you see an out of network provider, you will need to pay for the services and request reimbursement per your plan benefits.
+If you see an out-of-network provider, you will need to pay for the services and request reimbursement per your plan benefits.
 See Chapter 2 for the vision claims address.
-Routine Eye Exam One non-Medicare-covered routine eye exam, including refraction, per calendar year \$0 copay for one non- Medicare-covered routine eye exam, including refraction, per calendar year.
-50% of the total allowed amount for one routine exam per calendar year.
+Routine Eye Exam One per calendar year Including refraction Non-Medicare-covered routine eye exam Prescription Contact lenses include: In lieu of eyeglasses (lenses and frames) Lens materials and services (fitting and evaluation) are covered in full.
+Covers the retail amount up to \$100 every two calendar years.
+Any amount over the \$100 allowance would be your responsibility. \$0 copay for routine eye exam.
+Either \$0 copay for an annual supply of prescription contact lenses Or \$0 copay for eyeglasses from the VSP Genesis Eyewear Collection 50% of the total allowed amount for one routine exam per calendar year.
+50% of the total allowed amount for prescription contact lenses.
+You pay all costs over \$50 for frames outside of the VSP Genesis Eyewear Collection Eyeglasses (lenses and frames): • 50% of the total allowed amount for one pair of covered lenses every two calendar years. • \$0 copay for one pair of frames with up to a \$50 maximum frame allowance every two calendar years.